matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 Perhaps what is the most important is just having the honest awareness to regularly check in with yourself to see where you sit on this scale.
 See where perhaps you need to tip the scales in one direction, engaging more to leverage the benefits of these platforms or disconnecting to reconnect with the real world.

-Wherever you may be in your balance journey I hope we can all strive for a healthier happier balance.
+Wherever you may be in your balance journey I hope we can all strive for a happier and healthier balance.

 ---